CheckoutFinland/checkout-finland-for-woocommerce/readme.txt

 = 1.5.5 =
 * Changed to use the order number as a reference for the payment service providers instead of a random number
+* Add delay to callback controller to prevent simultaneous processing of payments

 = 1.5.3 =
 * Add more debug logging to payment gateway processing